MabelleLuna/MabelleLuna/README.md

-<h6>Web developer👩‍💻 Working remote in Cali🌸 I love building websites!
+<h6>Developer👩‍💻 Working remote in Cali🌸 I love building websites!
 <p></p>Alumna from CSU Bakersfield with a B.S. in Computer Science and a concentration in Information Systems.</h6>
 </h6>
 <h6>Languages I like</h6>